frutti93/nix-podman-stacks/docs/mdbook/src/stack-options.md

 For instance, accessing `nps.stacks.streaming.containers.jellyfin` is an alias to `services.podman.containers.jellyfin` and allows editing any of the known [`services.podman.containers`](https://home-manager-options.extranix.com/?query=services.podman.containers&release=master) options, such as networks, volumes and environment files.
 Usually this should not be necessary though.

-The following list contains the options for all available stacks.
+The following sub-pages contain the options for each available stack.
-<br/><br/>

----